shubhamlonkar/OpenGL/OpenGL_XWindow/readme.md

-All the codes are carried out on Ubuntu 12.04 LTS precise pangoline.
+All the codes are carried out on Ubuntu 16.04 LTS

 1) You will need to run following commands to install all required openGL packages:--